sciaticawarrior/sciaticatest/_posts/2017-02-20-sciatica-top10yoga.markdown

 ---

-# Top 10 Yoga poses for immediate sciatica relief
+# Top 10 Yoga Poses for Immediate Sciatica Relief

 I have suffered with sciatica, pinched nerve, low back and leg pain for 8 years now.
 Over the years I have tried numerous treatments for pain reduction and found that certain yoga poses really work.
 I narrowed down a few stretches that provided my swollen sciatic nerve and left leg immediate relief.
 Often my pain was caused from doing rigorous high impact exercise I shouldn’t have been doing (like running long distances).
 Other times the pain came at night when I was sleeping on a really soft bed.
 So over the years I found the following 10 stretches to be ideal for getting some immediate relief.
 These poses focus mainly on stretching out the hips, hamstrings, glutes and lower back.